 [mb.PeriodicKDTree, optional] KD-tree for looking up nearest neighbors.
-If not provided, a KD- tree will be generated from all Particles in self periodic\kdtree.PerioidicKDTree mBuild implementation of kd-trees scipy.spatial.kdtree Further details on kd-trees property periodicity
+If not provided, a KD- tree will be generated from all Particles in self periodic_kdtree.PerioidicKDTree mBuild implementation of kd-trees scipy.spatial.kdtree

 [np.ndarray, shape=(n,), dtype=mb.Compound, optional] Array of possible particles to consider for return.
-If not provided, this defaults to all Particles in self property pos
+If not provided, this defaults to all Particles in self property periodicity

-Particles in range of compound according to user-defined limits
+Particles in range of compound according to user-defined limits property pos